status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 Keep an eye on the number of peers your currently connected to (in the above case that's `35`), as well as your [sync progress](./keep-an-eye.md#syncing-progress).

 **Note:** 15 - 20 peers and an average sync speed of 0.5 - 1.0 blocks per second is normal on `Pyrmont` with a Pi.
+If you're sync speed is much slower than this, the root of the problem may be your USB3.0 to SSD adapter.
+See [this post](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=245931) for a recommended workaround.

 ### 20. End ssh session and logout